 Most network & cyber liability insurance policies include a number of coverages providing insurance against both first and third party loss.

 (disclaimer: Please remember that coverage can vary drastically from carrier to carrier even if the policy is similarly named.
 Please contact a Murray Group representative by calling (518) 456-6688 or click here to email about the unique risks effecting your NY business before purchasing a policy of this nature.)

-First Party Coverage includes but is not limited to:
+First Party Coverage addresses the loss sustained on a business’ own network.
+This includes but is not limited to: